Building a Collaborative Art Education Community

 Official Degree Requirements & Course Information

-Always be sure to check the full major requirements on the current UK Registrar Bulletin.
-The details listed below are simplified for brevity and presented for your convenience.
+Always be sure to check the official full major requirements with course numbers on the UK Registrar Catalog.
+The information presented here is a simplified overview.

 Continuous Assessment in the Art Education Program